Skip to Content

 • The accident involved a peace officer

-Intoxication assault is a serious offense in Texas, typically occurring when a person operates a vehicle while intoxicated and causes serious bodily injury to another individual.
-Intoxication assault is a third degree felony in Texas, which is punishable by:
+Intoxication assault is a serious offense in Texas, occurring when a person operates a vehicle while intoxicated and causes serious bodily injury to another individual.
+Intoxication assault is usually charged as a third-degree felony in Texas, meaning it carries significant criminal penalties and administrative consequences.

-• Fines.
-A person convicted of intoxication assault may face significant fines, which can amount to thousands of dollars.
+• Fines up to $10,000: A person convicted of intoxication assault may face significant fines, which can amount to thousands of dollars.

-• License Suspension: The court may order the suspension of the individual's driver's license upon conviction.
+• Driver’s license suspension for 180 days to 2 years: The court may order the suspension of the individual's driver's license upon conviction.

-If the assault victim suffers substantial bodily harm, and they are an on-duty firefighter, police officer, or emergency medical personnel, the crime can be treated as a second degree felony.
-This type of felony charge can result in a 20 year prison sentence.
+If the assault victim suffers substantial bodily harm, and they are an on-duty firefighter, police officer, or emergency medical personnel, the crime can be charged as a second-degree felony.
+This type of felony charge can result in a 20-year prison sentence, among other consequences.

 • Challenging Intoxication: The prosecution’s evidence may be challenged, such as the accuracy of field sobriety tests or readability of the breathalyzer.